Harry Glickman: Early life and career

-Glickman grew up in Great Depression Portland, the son of Polish Jewish immigrant Bessie, who worked in the ladies' garment industry.
+Glickman grew up in Portland, Oregon during the Great Depression, the son of Polish Jewish immigrant Bessie, who worked in the ladies' garment industry.
 Glickman also had a job as a paperboy.
 Bessie would trade letters in Yiddish with her family in Wysokie until 1939, when the Nazis invaded the country, and sent Glickman's relatives to the Treblinka extermination camp.
 Glickman played basketball at Lincoln High School, where he graduated in 1941.

 Afterwards Glickman enrolled at the University of Oregon, from which he graduated in 1948 with a degree in journalism.
 He had plans to become a sportswriter, and served as the campus correspondent for The Oregonian, the director of the university’s athletic news bureau, and wrote for the school paper as well as The Register-Guard.
 Glickman left college to enlist for World War II, spending three years at the 12th Armored Division of the 7th Army.
 After returning to Oregon, he graduated in 1948.
 While a student at Oregon, he became a member of the Sigma Alpha Mu fraternity (he was president of the fraternity in his senior year) and an editor of the alumni magazine, Old Oregon.
 When a job offer at The Oregonian fell through, Glickman took to promoting sporting events.

 Opening a company named Oregon Sports Attractions, Glickman began with boxing matches, and branched off into show business events.
 In 1955, he promoted a Pacific Northwest tour for Judy Garland, but once she refused to appear on stage for the last concert in Spokane, Washington, Glickman got so irritated he swore to only work with sports.
 Afterwards, Glickman's achievements included preseason games for National Football League teams at Portland’s Multnomah Stadium, games by the Harlem Globetrotters and post-season NBA All-Star games at the newly opened Memorial Coliseum.

 In 1960, he was the founder of the Portland Buckaroos of the Western Hockey League, a now-defunct minor hockey league (and one of several leagues to bear that name).
 The Buckaroos were one of the most successful franchises in minor league hockey history, winning three WHL championships, and playing in three others, during their 13 years in the Western Hockey League.
 The WHL would fold in 1974, largely as a result of losing major market teams in Los Angeles and Vancouver to the National Hockey League (NHL) and others, including Denver and Phoenix, to the World Hockey Association (which later merged with the NHL).
 The Buckaroos ultimately folded in 1975, after moving to a different league.